ClaraRastelli/clararastelli.github.io/_pages/research.md

 toc_sticky: true
 ---

-My research lies at the intersection of *Cognitive Neuroscience, Computational Science, and Psychology*, from low-level perceptual learning to complex decision-making, using Deep Learning models, both from a theoretical perspective and applied to neuroimaging (fMRI, MEG/EEG) and behavioural data.
+My research lies at the intersection of *Psychology, Computational Cognitive Science, and Cognitive Neuroscience*, from low-level perceptual learning to complex decision-making, applying Deep Learning models to neuroimaging (fMRI, MEG/EEG) and behavioural data.

 Currently, I am investigating semantic navigation strategies in human adults and their neural underpinnings using high-density EEG.
 Additionally, I am exploring the developmental trajectories of children's abilities to navigate semantic spaces, and how these abilities predict high-level cognitive processes like generalization, inference, exploration-exploitation strategies, and Pavlovian bias.
 <br>